About Me

 By Mary Louise King

 My story is about how I found JOY for myself and the various ways I teach others how to find it.
 It is about how I found the path of grace, but it wasn’t easy.
-Before I was able to do that, I let the words and actions of other people, including those to whom I was closest, influence me and make me feel bad about myself even to the extent of experiencing physical pain.
-It took me years to learn how to acknowledge those feelings rather than suppressing them and to let them go.
-In doing so, I had to learn to engage the right side of my brain instead of always letting the left side take control.
-I learned to grow from being an ugly duckling into a beautiful swan, but I didn’t do it just once.
-Instead, I had to relearn these lessons over and over.
+Before I was able to do that, I let the words and actions of other people, including those to whom I was closest, influence me.
+I felt bad about myself, even to the extent of experiencing physical pain.
+It took me years to emotionally learn to “be kind to MaryLouise” and accept loss.

 A good place to start is with the "Innerviews" column the late Sandy Wells wrote for the Charleston Gazette.
 Here is part of what she wrote after interviewing me: